Unfair Means in CBSE Board Exam 2026: Know Actions and Penalties

 3. Steps to Avoid Unfair Means During the CBSE Exam

-Unfair Means in the CBSE board exam refers to the illegal practice or dishonest actions used by students during the examination to pass.
+Unfair Means in the CBSE board exam refer to the illegal practices or dishonest actions used by students during the examination to pass.
 Students may want to get an undue advantage during the CBSE board exam and these practices can violate the ethical policies set by the board.
 These may include -

 • Students will try to copy answers from another student in the examination hall.